6 tips for beginners: facilitating an agile retrospective

 Discussion takes too long:

-You can find more examples of such phrases for moderating your retrospective, for example right here.
+You can find more examples of such idioms for moderating your retrospective, for example right here.
 As I said: It is important to adapt the wording so that it suits you and that it the psychological security of the team.

 Tip 4: Ask for feedback